 Physical Stress.
 Fatigue, dehydration, malnourishment, etc.

 Environmental Stress; too humid or too dry environment, climate/weather changes, indoor overheating or over-cooling, or toxins in the air or water.

 Smoking.
 This dehydrates the skin and slows down collagen production and cell metabolism.

 Pollution.
 Smog, chemicals in work environments, fumes from carpets and furniture, etc.

-Harsh products.
-Harsh skin cleansers containing sulfates, artificial fragrances, colorants, SD alcohol, and preservatives are known to trigger skin sensitivity, other products include solvents, detergents, and irritating chemicals.
+Harsh and Alkaline skincare products; Harsh skin cleansers containing sulfates, artificial fragrances, colorants, SD alcohol, facial scrubs and preservatives are known to trigger skin sensitivity, other products include solvents, detergents, and irritating chemicals.
 Excessive use of perfumes can even weaken the barrier.